pranshugaba/hugo-website/content/thoughts/twenty-thousand-leagues/index.md

 {{< /note >}}
 -->

-I read the book Twenty Thousand Leagues under the Sea, originally published in French as *Vingt mille lieues sous les mers* by Julese Verne.
+I read the book Twenty Thousand Leagues under the Sea, originally published in French as *Vingt mille lieues sous les mers* by Jules Verne.
 I read an English translation by MTB (full name?).
 My copy of the book was 450 pages long, and it took me around 2 weeks to finish reading it.